 - An independent body

-5.1 Where the matter is being handled internally, the Clerk may ask the Internal Auditor to establish all the relevant facts and to report the findings.
-Since the Clerk is required to decide whether there is a prima facie case to answer, the Clerk must not personally conduct the investigation and must retain a separation from it.
+5.1 Where the matter is being handled internally, the University Secretary may ask the Internal Auditor to establish all the relevant facts and to report the findings.
+Since the University Secretary is required to decide whether there is a prima facie case to answer, the University Secretary must not personally conduct the investigation and must retain a separation from it.
 The investigation will be conducted speedily.

-5.2 On the basis of the findings of the initial investigation, the Clerk will decide if there is case for taking the matter further and, if so, under what procedure.
+5.2 On the basis of the findings of the initial investigation, the University Secretary will decide if there is case for taking the matter further and, if so, under what procedure.
 The available procedures include:

 - Financial Regulations

-6.1 The Clerk will inform the discloser of what action is to be taken, if any.
-If no action is to be taken then the discloser will be informed of the reason and allowed a second and final opportunity to remake the disclosure to the Chairman of the Audit Committee.
-The Chairman of the Audit Committee will have absolute discretion to decide on an appropriate form of action based on the circumstances of the case so far.
+6.1 The University Secretary will inform the discloser of what action is to be taken, if any.
+If no action is to be taken then the discloser will be informed of the reason and allowed a second and final opportunity to remake the disclosure to the Chair of the Audit and Risk Committee.
+The Chair of the Audit and Risk Committee will have absolute discretion to decide on an appropriate form of action based on the circumstances of the case so far.

 6.2 Whenever an allegation is made as part of this procedure against a named individual, that person will be told of the allegation and of the evidence supporting it, and will be allowed to respond before any investigation, or further action, is concluded.
 The point at which the individual is informed will depend on the nature of the case.

-A record of all disclosures and of any subsequent action will be maintained by the Clerk for a period of three years.
-A report of the outcomes of any investigation will be made to the Audit Committee in detail where the issue falls within its purview, and in summary in other cases as a means of allowing the Committee to monitor the effectiveness of the procedures.
+A record of all disclosures and of any subsequent action will be maintained by the University Secretary for a period of three five years.
+A report of the outcomes of any investigation will be made to the Audit and Risk Committee in detail where the issue falls within its purview, and in summary in other cases as a means of allowing the Committee to monitor the effectiveness of the procedures.
+A written record should be kept of each stage of the procedure.